 It can vary from here based on if I'm in a busy season or the general availability of the fabric.
 I will leave any abnormal time expectations within the suit notes.

 Basically, we do your measurements together.
-I send them to my contractors in China who will create a body blueprint of your figure, cut the garment as well as doing some piecing together.
-From there they send the pieces back to me, where my seamstress and I perform a quality check and approve a finished garment for you.
+I send them to my contractor in Shenzhen who will create a body blueprint of your figure, cut the garment pieces as well as doing some piecing together with temporary basting stitches.
+From there they send the pieces back to me, where my seamstress and I perform a quality check, finalize sewing and approve a finished garment for you.
 I am trained in sewing (about 13 years of garment construction and sample sewing experience) as is Undra (my seamstress), even more so than me (24 years of experience in sewing, alteration, sample cutting and sewing as well as classic training in pattern drafting).
-I take quality very seriously and the contractor is a friend of hers she introduced me to.
+I take quality very seriously as do her contractors she introduced me to personally.
 They do good work and they’re really dope.